I’ll just say it: 2020 has been an absolute train wreck of a year for almost everyone I know.

 - 1 lb linguine or pasta of your choice

 - Preheat oven to 375F.
-Combine squash in a large bowl with 1 Tbsp olive oil, kosher salt, black pepper, garlic, and cinnamon.
+Combine squash in a large bowl with 1 Tbsp olive oil, kosher salt, black pepper, 1 tsp garlic powder, and 1 tsp cinnamon.
 Toss and place on a rimmed baking sheet lined with foil.
 Roast for 30-35 minutes, until slightly browned and tender, tossing once halfway through cook time.

 - While squash is cooking, heat 1 Tbsp olive oil over medium-high heat in a large pan.
 Add sausage, breaking up with a wooden spoon.
 Cook 3-5 minutes, stirring often, until cooked through.
 Use a slotted spoon to remove chorizo and place in a bowl.

 - In the same skillet, add the sliced red onion.
 Sauté over medium-high heat for 5-7 minutes, until the onions are tender.

 - Meanwhile, bring a large pot of water to a boil.
 Add a few tablespoons of salt, then add linguine and cook until al dente.
 Before draining reserve about ½ cup of the pasta water.

-- Heat canola or veggie oil over high heat in a small skillet.
-When very hot, add sage leaves, but cook for only a few seconds!
+- Heat ¼ cup canola or veggie oil over high heat in a small skillet.
+When very hot, add 12-15 sage leaves, but cook for only a few seconds!
 Quickly remove with a slotted spoon or large fork and place in a paper-towel lined bowl.
 Season immediately with a little kosher salt and set aside.
 (Note: if oil is not hot enough, sage leaves will not get crispy — they'll be soggy and oily.)

-- In a large bowl combine cooked pasta, chorizo, red onion, butternut squash, 2 Tbsp chopped sage, and mascarpone cheese, and parmesan.
+- In a large bowl combine cooked pasta, chorizo, red onion, butternut squash, 2 Tbsp chopped sage, ½ cup mascarpone cheese, and ¼ cup parmesan.
 Toss until cheese has melted and everything is evenly coated.
 Add reserved pasta water a little at a time until sauce has reached your desired consistency.
 Top with crispy sage leaves and additional Parmesan cheese, if wanted.